dmji/go-stringer/README.md

 - Added flag _i18ntransformto_ convert string id format similar to nametransform
 - Added flag _i18nidsuffix_ to append custom text to the end of string id
 - Added flag _i18nidnameprefix_ to append custom text before the const name
+- Replaced flag _i18ngenconst_ to _i18nidnameprefix_ to append custom text afterthe const name, if not set the consts would not create

 ## How to use